Types of Balance Disorders and Possible Causes

 Magnetic resonance imaging (MRI) or computerized tomography (CT) scans are often ordered to determine if brain conditions may be causing your balance problem.

-A group of exercises designed to facilitate recovery from specific balance disorders.
+This is a group of exercises designed to facilitate recovery from specific balance disorders.

 Some medications may help manage balance problems.

 Diet and lifestyle changes may help some people with balance problems.
 Reducing salt, caffeine, alcohol, nicotine and chocolate may improve your symptoms.

 Visit Harbin Clinic Audiology to schedule an appointment or for more information.